Skip to main content

 warning

 Microsoft Copilot in Azure may provide different results.
-If your results are different, make sure it is similar to the output listed below:
+If your results are different, simply copy the following VPA manifest and paste it into the Apply with YAML editor.

 apiVersion: autoscaling.k8s.io/v1